“You definitely have a special power somewhere! Find it”

-In his 20s Stuart Murdoch was diagnosed with chronic fatigue syndrome, a condition that rendered him absent from the rites of passage he is so associated with.
-It was an experience that harnessed his imagination and turned him into one of the most gifted musicians and writers we have today.
+In his 20s Stuart Murdoch was diagnosed with chronic fatigue syndrome.
+It was an experience that harnessed his imagination and his songwriting prowess.

 What has been your biggest life challenge so far and what did you do to overcome it?

 What advice would you offer a young person struggling with CFS/depression?
-What have been your main coping strategies over the years and reflecting now which have been most successful?
+What have been your main coping strategies over the years and which have been most successful?

 What advice would you give people in situations where they find themselves feeling isolated?

-I actually didn’t talk about ME/CFS for years.
-I went through a patch when I seemed to be functioning better, and I just wanted to forget about, put it behind me.
+I actually didn’t talk about ME/CFS for years,, I just wanted to forget about it.

-Over the past eight years I was plunged back into ME/CFS, and I realised I couldn’t NOT talk about it.
-It was affecting my ability to do my job, so couldn’t be ignored.
+Over the past eight years I realised I couldn’t NOT talk about it.

-I figure now that it’s up to me to help when I can, to try to elucidate the position, and to be part of the search for a diagnosis and cure.
+I want to be part of the search for a diagnosis and cure.
 It might be the most important thing I ever do.

 Tell me about your interest in Buddhism and yoga.
-How did that begin, and do you feel spirituality is something that supports your wellbeing?
+Do you feel spirituality is something that supports your wellbeing?

 What would constitute a ‘perfect’ day for you?